Sasun (historical region): Principality of Sasun

 Continuing the long-standing rivalry between the Mamikonian and Bagratuni dynasties and encouraged by the Byzantine Empire, the Tornikians of Sasun conquered a part of the Bagratunis' holdings in Tarōn in the early 10th century.
 Soon after, however, the Tornikians accepted the suzerainty of the Bagratuni kingdom of Armenia based in Ani.
 At some point during the rule of the Tornikians, an episcopal see was established at Sasun with its seat at the monastery of Surb Aghberik or Vandir.
 Tarōn was conquered in its entirety by the Byzantines in the last decade of the 10th century, but the Tornikian principality of Sasun managed to maintain its independence from Byzantium and the Seljuks.
 In the 11th century Sasun was ruled first by Mushegh Tornikian, then by his son Tornik, who again expanded the principality of Sasun into Tarōn and conquered the city Arsamosata and parts of Andzit.
 Arab sources refer to the ruler of Sasun as malik al-Sanasina.
 In 1059, Tornik beat back a Seljuk incursion into Tarōn.
-In 1073, he defeated the Byzatine-Armenian general-turned-ruler Philaretos Brachamios, who attempted to subject Sasun to his rule.
+In 1073, he defeated the Byzantine-Armenian general-turned-ruler Philaretos Brachamios, who attempted to subject Sasun to his rule.
 That same year, Tornik was assassinated through the conspiring of Philaretos and the emir of Mayyafariqin.

 He was succeeded by his son Chordvanel (1073–1120s), who is said to have captured thirty villages from the emirate of Arzen.
 Under Chordvanel's son Vigen (1120s–1175), the principality expanded further westward and established alliances by marriage with the Artsrunis of Moks, the Katakalons, and the Pahlavunis.
 Vigen was succeeded by his grandson, Shahnshah (1175–1188), who unsuccessfully attempted to make his brother Catholicos at Rumkale.
-Catholicos Gregory IV called on Shah-Armen Beytemür, ruler of Ahlat, for aid against Shahnshah's agression, but Beytemür was taken prisoner and ransomed in exchange for a certain fortress called Tʻardzean.
+Catholicos Gregory IV called on Shah-Armen Beytemür, ruler of Ahlat, for aid against Shahnshah's aggression, but Beytemür was taken prisoner and ransomed in exchange for a certain fortress called Tʻardzean.
 However, Beytemür then renewed his attack on Sasun, defeated Shahnshah and imposed a heavy tribute.
 In 1188, Shahnshah and his brothers Vasil and Tornik fled to the Armenian kingdom of Cilicia after being dispossessed by the Shah-Armens.
 King Leo II of Cilicia granted them the fortress of Seleucia.
 Some branches of the Tornikians remained in Sasun, taking refuge in the more inaccessible parts of the region.